 There will be a maximum of 60 teams allowed to run.

-Categories are for men's, ladies, mixed, corporate, veterans and supervets
+Team categories are for men, ladies, mixed, and veterans.

 Just complete the (follow link to download) and return to the address on the form with a cheque (PAYABLE to The STRAGGLERS).

 All competitors will be given a race t-shirt.
 With stage winners given stage winners t-shirts (male and female)

 The relay encourages good sportsmanship amongst teams.
 This means good fair competition at the same time looking after and supporting others, giving them water and ensuring everyone’s safety.
 We want the relay to be an enjoyable and friendly event, and for this reason there will be an award for friendliest / most supportive team or club.

 The rules are as follows: